jeromebader/projectcontrolling/README.md

-# projectcontrolling
+# Projectcontrolling and Projectscorecard
-Projectcontrolling app created with Microsoft Access and VBA
+Projectcontrolling database and app created with Microsoft Access and VBA Innovative approach for managing projects with Earned Value Analysis and Projectscorecard Texts in German